 Wdf01000.sys is a file associated with Windows Driver Framework which in turn handles the system drivers.
-Corruption of this file/process means that the drivers would start giving trouble eventually leading to a Blue Screen of Death error.
+Corruption of this file/process means that the drivers would start giving trouble eventually leading to a Blue Screen of Death error on your Windows computer.
 The error descriptions associated with this error code could be:

 While the troubleshooting for each would depend on the error message, there are a few generic steps you can take to try and resolve the issue.